disclaimer

 How Do I Remove Public Court Records in Wisconsin?

-Parties can petition the court to remove Wisconsin public court records through expungement.
+Parties may petition the court to remove Wisconsin public court records through expungement.
 In Wisconsin, this is the process of sealing a court record and making it inaccessible to the public.
-Expunged records are sealed by court order and can only be opened by court order.
-To qualify for expungement, the subject of the record must:
+Expunged records are sealed by court order and may only be opened by court order.
+To qualify for expungement, the subject of the record should:

 • Be less than 25 years old and have completed sentence requirements for an offense punishable by no more than six (6) years imprisonment.